 The Cinquantenaire Park is a great place to relax.
 This park really comes alive on a hot sunny day.
 People who visit or live in Brussels come to Cinquantenaire Park for many different reasons.
 Some like to come and relax for a few hours while others like to come with the family or loved ones for a picnic.

 The popular Brussels park is not just a great place to relax, it has more to offer than that.
 The Cinquantenaire Park is home to the Royal Museum of the Armed Forces and Military History.

 Musee Royaux Des Beaux Arts

-If you love art and you are looking for what to do in Brussels that gets your artistic juices flowing, then how about the Musee Royaux Des Beaux Arts.
+Art lovers looking for what to do in Brussels then how about the Musee Royaux Des Beaux Arts.

-The Musee Royaux Des Beaux Arts is a very popular museum in Brussels that houses a collection of modern and ancient art across different styles.
-You can expect to see paintings from Peter Rubens, and there is also works by Anthony Van Dyke and Hans Memling.
+The Musee Royaux Des Beaux Arts is a very popular museum in Brussels.
+It houses a collection of modern and ancient art across different styles.
+You can expect to see paintings from Peter Rubens, Anthony Van Dyke and Hans Memling.

-To really appreciate Musee Royaux Des Beaux Arts, I suggest you plan a visit of at least four hours to appreciate all the artwork available.
+To really appreciate Musee Royaux Des Beaux Arts, I suggest a visit of at least four hours.

 Palais de Justice

 Palais de Justice is the perfect place to visit for crime novel lovers.
 This is possibly the biggest and the grandest courthouse in the whole of Europe.